The Heisenberg category of a category: Grothendieck groups

-\begin{Theorem} The map $\pi\colon \halg\basecat \to \numGgp{\hcat\basecat,\,\kk}$ is an injective map of algebras. \end{Theorem}
+\begin{Theorem} The map $\pi\colon \halg\basecat \to \numGgp{\hcat\basecat,\,\kk}$ is an injective map of $\kk$-algebras. \end{Theorem}

-\begin{proof} In Section~\ref{sec:cat_fock} we construct a categorical analogue of the Fock space together with a 2-representation of $\hcat\basecat$ on it.
+\begin{proof} In Chapter~\ref{sec:cat_fock} we construct a categorical analogue of the Fock space together with a 2-representation of $\hcat\basecat$ on it.
 By Corollary~\ref{cor:KgpFock}, this 2-representation induces on the level of K-groups a homomorphism of algebras